 The present status of the platform and storage server includes all the elements commented in the document.
-It is under development after the first iteration in the development and the next iteration will cover the extension of the existing features and will go ahead in the integration of the different systems (especially SL Game Engine) and the tools in the platform.
+It is under development after the second iteration in the development and the next iteration will cover the extension of the existing features and will go ahead in the integration of the different systems (especially SL Game Engine) and the tools in the platform.
+Most of these tools have been integrated in the current release.

-Date 03/2015 D3.5 - SeniorLudens serious game engine and platform technical evaluation report Page 43 WP3 - SeniorLudens platform design and implementation
+Date 10/2015 D3.5 - SeniorLudens serious game engine and platform technical evaluation report - M19 Page 58 WP3 - SeniorLudens platform design and implementation